-Think about a project as the equivalent to scaffolding in a building construction.
+Think about a project as the equivalent to scaffolding in constructing a building.
 A project is really management scaffolding.
 Nobody intends to live in scaffolding, but rather they will use the scaffolding as a means to an end.
 Eventually, we hope to take the scaffolding away.
 In the same way, with a project.
-I've noticed that some in the project management profession has become so obsessed with the scaffolding of the project that they have made it an end in itself.
-It would be far better if they led towards the beneficial outcome.
+I have noticed that some in the project management profession have become so obsessed with the scaffolding of the project that they have made it an end in itself.
+It would be far better if they led towards the outcome and its consequential benefits.
 So an alternative focus is on the end benefits.

 VUCA (the environment of volatility, complexity, uncertainty and ambiguity) means that the project journey will mostly be somewhat exploratory for the customer.
 They will be catching up with the possibilities of what current technology can do for them.
 Realisable benefits will change.
 So a better mindset becomes one of cultivation, not control; cultivation and nurturing of benefits, optimising them, and being alert to windfall benefits.